stefanofa/awesome/TOPICS.md

 *   [BetterTyped/react-zoom-pan-pinch](https://github.com/BetterTyped/react-zoom-pan-pinch) - 🖼 React library to support easy zoom, pan, pinch on various html dom elements like \<img> and \<div>

+## ide-integration

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI

+## ide-plugin

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI

-## cursor-ai
+## vs-code

-*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI
+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI

-## windsurf-extension
+## web-development

-*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪
+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI

+*   [expressive-code/expressive-code](https://github.com/expressive-code/expressive-code) - A text marking & annotation engine for presenting source code on the web.

+*   [esm-dev/esm.sh](https://github.com/esm-dev/esm.sh) - A no-build JavaScript CDN for modern web development.

 ## acis